toddaustin07/MQTT_SmartApp/README.md

 This SmartApp is intended to be run on a local computer with internet access, but could be modified fairly easily to run on AWS or other cloud server environment.

 ## Caveats
 This SmartApp is still being refined and tested as of June 2022.
-Currently, the following device types are supported: `switches, buttons, contact, motion, presence`
+Currently, the following device types are supported: `switch, button, contact, motion, presence`

 The intention is to expand this list to nearly all relevant SmartThings device types, but the speed at which this list is expanded will depend entirely on community interest.